AgonConsole8/agon-docs/VDP---System-Commands.md

 | 131 | The current graphics background colour |

 Any other colour value will not be recognise, and no response sent.

+It should be noted that before Console8 VDP 2.7.0 when reading palette entries for the current text and graphics colours, the data packet returned would reflect back the colour number `n` sent to this command, rather than responding with the actual palette colour number for that colour.
+As of Console8 VDP 2.7.0 the actual palette colour number is returned.

 ## `VDU 23, 0, &98, n`: Turn control keys on and off §§§